ntoles/tristan-wiki/pages/tristanv2/useful/tristanv2-confflags.md

     `--radiation=[MECHANISM]`
   </td>
   <td markdown="span">
     Enable radiation reaction with the specified `MECHANISM`.
 Currently supports `sync` for synchrotron and `ic` for inverse Compton radiation.
-To enable both do `--radiation=ic+syn`.
+To enable both do `--radiation=sync+ic`.
   </td>
 </tr>
 <tr>